 What is the California SeatBelt Law Vehicle Code Section?

-In a nutshell, California Vehicle Code Section 27315 states that any person 16 years or older must wear a seat belt when either driving a vehicle; or riding as a passenger in a vehicle.
+In a nutshell, California Vehicle Code Section 27315 states that any person 16 years or older must wear a seat belt when driving a vehicle; or riding as a passenger in a car.

 Here is the actual section:

 ARTICLE 3.
 Safety Belts and Inflatable Restraint Systems [27302 - 27319] ( Heading of Article 3 amended by Stats.
 1999, Ch.
 449, Sec.
 1.)

 (a) The Legislature finds that a mandatory seatbelt law will contribute to reducing highway deaths and injuries by encouraging greater usage of existing manual seatbelts, that automatic crash protection systems that require no action by vehicle occupants offer the best hope of reducing deaths and injuries, and that encouraging the use of manual safety belts is only a partial remedy for addressing this major cause of death and injury.
 The Legislature declares that the enactment of this section is intended to be compatible with support for federal motor vehicle safety standards requiring automatic crash protection systems and should not be used in any manner to rescind federal requirements for installation of automatic restraints in new cars.